Juana Barraza: Trial, verdict, and life in prison

-Barraza was tried in the spring of 2008, the prosecution alleging she had been responsible for as many as 40 deaths.
+Barraza was tried in the spring of 2008, the prosecution alleging she had been responsible for as many as forty deaths.
 She admitted to one murder, that of Alfaro, and told the police her motive was lingering resentment regarding her own mother's treatment of her.
-On 31 March, she was found guilty on 16 charges of murder and aggravated burglary, including 11 separate counts of murder.
+On 31 March, she was found guilty on sixteen charges of murder and aggravated burglary, including eleven separate counts of murder.
 She was sentenced to 759 years in prison.
-Since sentences imposed in Mexican courts are generally served concurrently, but the maximum sentence under Mexican law is 60 years, she will most likely serve the full sentence in prison.
+Since sentences imposed in Mexican courts are generally served concurrently, but the maximum sentence under Mexican law is sixty years, she will most likely serve the full sentence in prison.

 While in prison, Juana Barraza has been working as a gym instructor and selling tacos to support her family.
-According to news reports, Juana also got married and divorced while serving her sentence.
+According to news reports, in July 2015, Juana married Miguel Ángel, an inmate who had been convicted of murder.
+Later, in October 2016, she divorced her husband while serving her sentence.